Our School West Beechboro Primary School

 At West Beechboro Primary School we believe that every child matters every day and all students can be high achievers.
 We are committed to providing the highest quality learning programs that will enable our students be successful in anything that they wish to pursue in future years.

 Our school office is open from 8am to 3.30pm Monday to Friday where either the school’s Business Manager, Mr Jordan Burnham or Finance Manager, Ms Kellie Taylor will be able to assist you with any of your enquires.

-Jordan Burnham – Business Manager
+Jordan Burnham – Manager Corporate Services

 We encourage you to visit our school and discuss our programs and delivery model with any of our senior administration team.